mrijksen/oystercatcher-model/README.md

 This file contains the bird class which describes all the behaviour of the birds within the model steps.

 Some methods in this class are:
-- Step: This method describes what a bird does within each model step.
+- ``Step``: This method describes what a bird does within each model step.
+In every model step it checks whether a new tidal cycle starts.
+If this is the case, it calculated its' energy requirements for the coming time steps.
+In every step the bird forages on the patch it is located on (mussel, mudflat or grass patch) and uses energy (depending on the temperature and weight of the bird).
+- Capture

 ### ``data.py``